STH Group win Rugby World Cup 2015 Ticketing Award

 The official travel and hospitality programme for Rugby World Cup 2015 was the most successful in Tournament history.
 Over 270,000 tickets were sold and fulfilled by STH Group driving revenues in excess of £150m.
 Ticket inclusive travel and hospitality packages were sold at all 48 matches, across 13 venues for the Tournament.

 Alan Gilpin, Head of Rugby World Cup, said: “Rugby World Cup 2015 was a very special and record-breaking tournament that had fans and teams at heart, creating unforgettable moments on and off the field.
-Such moments were characterized by an outstanding and innovative hospitality experience, which really did showcase the very best of the sport and I would like to congratulate STH on a well-deserved award.”
+Such moments were characterised by an outstanding and innovative hospitality experience, which really did showcase the very best of the sport and I would like to congratulate STH on a well-deserved award.”

 The Judging Panel commented: “The industry ballot recognises the efforts made by Rugby Travel & Hospitality – the official Rugby World Cup sales agents – in selling and delivering more corporate packages than were achieved by the London 2012 Olympic Games.
 In total 90,000 packages were sold for the RWC15 tournament (compared to 60,000 sold for London Games).
-Clearly the organiser’s did their homework to create ticketing and hospitality packages which were well-received by the market.”
+Clearly, the organiser’s did their homework to create ticketing and hospitality packages which were well-received by the market.”